 When I first decided I wanted to travel solo I was faced with some pretty mixed reactions.
-I must admit that I am really lucky to have such supportive family and friends who didn’t try to put me off or hold an intervention in concerned for my sanity (I have heard horror stories from other solo female travellers).
+I must admit that I am really lucky to have such supportive family and friends who didn’t try to put me off or hold an intervention in concerned for my sanity (I have heard horror stories from other solo female travelers).
 But I did have my fair share of ‘talkings to’ and ‘warnings’, mostly from complete strangers and acquaintances before I left.

-Out here on the road, however, most of the people I have met so far travelling solo are women.
+Out here on the road, however, most of the people I have met so far traveling solo are women.
 I actually had a bit of a moment last week sat watching the sunset in a bar with three other women, all of us sat on our own, drinking a beer, reading our guidebooks.

 It’s not an easy decision for a lot of women to decide to travel alone, there is still a lot of social stigmas attached to women being single and unmarried (especially at my age, 34) and don’t even get me started on the stigma attached to women who don’t want or can’t have children, that’s a whole other post.

 When I some tell people I’m travelling solo I can see their brains ticking over, trying to think of the least offensive way to ask the questions they want to know about why I chose to do what I’m doing.
 So to avoid having to answer these invasive questions in future I thought I’d write this post and then just direct them to it…

 So here goes: